The Copy Book

 Edit | Reset

 Variations: 1.increase the length of this precis to exactly 60 words.
 2.reduce the length of this precis to exactly 50 words.
-3.introduce one of the following words into the precis: besides, if, just, may, must, otherwise, whereas, whether.
+3.introduce one of the following words into the precis: although, if, just, or, since, unless, whether, who.